rishabhc32/everyday-stuff/devrant-sticker/README.md

     * `export IMAP_HOST=host`, for _IMAP_HOST_
     * `export IMAP_USER=user`, for _IMAP USER_
     * `export IMAP_PSSWD=imap_password`, for _IMAP PASSWORD_
-* I know the code as well the design is horrible, but it works.
+* I know, the code, as well the design is horrible, but it works.
 Using _classes_ is a much better design choice than normal _functions_ but I didn't have that much time and this thing worked.
 * Whole _source code_ is in the file `rantupvote.py`.

 ### References